WannaBeGhoSt/GhoSty-OwO-Multi-Manager/README.md

 **This Script Is For Educational Purposes Only.
 The Author Is _NOT_ Responsible For Any Loss And Is _NOT_ Promoting Any Illegal Automation.**

-A sophisticated Node.js-based Discord bot system that manages multiple tokens for OWO cash transactions with comprehensive balance tracking.
+A sophisticated Node.js-based Discord bot system that manages Workers for OWO cash transactions with comprehensive balance tracking.

 ## 🚀 Features